Student Homelessness and Basic Needs Insecurity

 How Does Basic Needs Insecurity Affect College Students?

-Learners facing food insecurity are often forced to skip meals and forgo nutritious food for inexpensive, less healthy options.
+Learners facing food insecurity are often forced to skip meals and forgo nutritious food for less expensive, less healthy options.
 This can lead to weight loss and impair a student's ability to concentrate.
 Meanwhile, housing insecurity can cause a student to face eviction or fall behind on monthly bills in addition to homelessness.

 "Many of the students we work with have shared how difficult it is to focus on studying and performing well in school," said Rachel Sumekh, founder and CEO of Swipe Out Hunger.
 "One student who resorted to skipping meals due to financial hardship had to suffer through the distraction of having her stomach grumble during lectures."

-Researchers also have identified relationships between basic needs insecurity and mental health conditions, such as depression and above-average stress levels.
+Researchers also identified relationships between basic needs insecurity and mental health conditions, such as depression and above-average stress levels.

 Food insecurity refers to limited or uncertain availability of foods that are nutritionally adequate or safe, as well as a person's ability to obtain these foods in a socially acceptable way.
 The most extreme forms of food insecurity involve psychological sensations of hunger and/or weight loss.